Self-Care: 12 Ways to Take Better Care of Yourself

 7. Take a self-care break by getting outside.

-Spending time outside can help you reduce stress, lower your blood pressure, and be more mindful.
+Spending time outside can help you reduce stress, lower your blood pressure, and live in the moment .
 Studies have even shown that getting outside can help reduce fatigue, making it a great way to overcome symptoms of depression or burnout.
-Getting outside can also help you sleep better at night, especially if you do some physical activity, like hiking or walking, while you are outside.
+Getting outside can also help you sleep better at night, especially if you do some physical activity, like gardening , hiking, or walking while you are outside.

 8. Let a pet help you with your self-care.